 The Jack Pedlar Junior High Performance Travel Fund supports high performance coaches travelling with kids to various events, and the Rob Fletcher Legacy Funds support schools programs.
 These programs accept donations through Tennis Canada’s Tennis Matters program which issues tax receipts to the donors and issue the funds to Tennis BC to manage.

 Donations to the sport of tennis in BC can also be made through Tennis Canada, a Registered Canadian Amateur Athletics Association, with funds directed to Tennis BC.
 Please see Tennis Canada’s Donation and Policy Form.

 If you have questions or are interested in learning more about our donations procedures please contact Mark Roberts at email@example.com

-Please see below for more detailed descriptions of the fund raising programs for tennis in BC.
+Please see below detailed description of each fund and ways to donate and support tennis in BC.